-Student refunds, employee reimbursements and employee compensation may be made by ACH, if requested by the payee.
-Signed ACH authorizations (or direct deposits authorizations, as they are more commonly known) must be on file in Enrollment Services, for student refunds; Accounts Payable, for employee reimbursement; and Payroll, for employee pay, to document bank information.
+Student refunds, employee and student reimbursements and employee compensation are intended to be made exclusively by ACH.
+Signed ACH authorizations (or direct deposits authorizations, as they are more commonly known) supported by corroborating documentation must be on file in Enrollment Services, for student refunds; in Accounts Payable, for employee and student reimbursement; and in Payroll, for employee pay, to document bank information.
 ACH payment requests must be processed using the same controls as payment requests that generate checks for refund or payment.
 Accordingly, ACH payments may be made only to individuals who are students or employees.